The last time I traveled to Madhugiri Taluk of Tumkur in

 So the bear story is real.

-top we were surprised to see several artificial ponds, arsenals, rest areas and
+It was interesting to see most of the Medigeshi fort still intact.
+At the summit, we were surprised to see several artificial ponds, arsenals, rest areas and

 a beautiful tomb.
-The tomb is intricately designed with two towers each with
+The tomb is intricately designed with two towers; each with

-and peaceful with its two beautiful lakes, clustered houses and lots and lots
+tiny staircase leading to the top.
+From the top, Medigeshi village looked motionless and peaceful, with its two beautiful lakes, clustered houses and lots and lots

 of agricultural land.